mstgnz/data-structures/linkedlist/README.md

 ## Contributing
 Contributions are welcome!
 Please ensure that any new features or modifications come with:
 - Proper documentation
-- Time and space complexity analysis
+- Thread safety considerations
 - Comprehensive test cases
 - Example usage
-- Memory management considerations
+- Performance analysis

 ## License
 This package is distributed under the MIT license.
 See the LICENSE file for more details.